sameer302/Supporting_Codes/Github.md

    c) Press enter twice i.e. leave a line in between, this will move to next paragraph

-# 2) When i am trying to do git pull but there are divergent branches, then
+# 2) When I am trying to do git pull but there are divergent branches, then
    a) to merge/keep both the histories:
    git pull --no-rebase